Events

 For artists, scholars and/or cultural professionals:

-- On the recommendation of ADKDW members, 2-3 research and work scholarships are awarded annually; applications are not possible
+- On the recommendation of ADKDW members, 2-3 research and work scholarships are awarded annually by invitation

 - The selection of the Artists-in-Residence is made by the Members' Council and the Artistic Director of the ADKDW